The Lotto Machines

 In 1980, there was a scheme to fix the Pennsylvania Lottery's Daily Numbers game.
 In this game, three single-digit numbers are drawn.
 The conspirators injected all of the numbers except for the fours and sixes with white paint so that they were too heavy to be blown up to the top of the chamber.

-For more information on lotteries and related topics, check out the links on the next page.
+For more information on lotteries and related topics, check out the links below.